-In the first step, you need to conduct a training audit.
-Look for tasks and processes in your workplace that could be streamlined, consider whether you can improve them by documenting the procedures, and identify the kind of training manual that will help in each case.
+In the first step of creating a training manual, you need to conduct a training audit.
+Look for tasks and processes in your workplace that could be streamlined, consider whether you can improve them by documenting the procedures, define the intended audience, and identify the kind of training manual that will help in each case.
 For example:

 Step 2.
 Define the manual format

-Now that you know the kind of training manuals you need to create to address your business’s needs, it’s time to decide which format you will use to present your manual to employees.
+Now that you know the kind of training manuals you need to create to address your company’s needs, it’s time to determine the format in which the content will be presented.
 Here are a few common options: